 The transfer of UK pension savings to an overseas pension scheme must not exceed the Lifetime Allowance (LTA).
 The LTA is a limit on the amount that an individual can accrue in a UK tax privileged pension fund.
 This is currently set at £1,030,000.
 If an individual makes a pension transfer from a UK registered scheme to a QROPS, while resident in a country such as France, it is deemed as being a Benefit Crystallisation Event (BCE).

 When benefits are taken in the form of a pension commencement lump sum and/or income withdrawal, the value of the savings being crystallised is tested against the available Lifetime Allowance.
 Should the value of the total UK pensions exceed that limit, an individual would be subject to a tax charge of up to 55% on any BCE upon retirement or death.
 For those who transfer their pensions to a QROPS whilst resident overseas, the LTA will no longer apply.

 3. QROPS Spain: rules and regulations

-A number of rules act as a guideline for those eligible for a UK pension transfer overseas.
-As in every process, it is important that there are rules and regulations to make sure that a transfer to a Qualifying Recognised Overseas Pension Scheme (QROPS) functions correctly.
+As in every process, it is important that there are rules and regulations to make sure that a transfer to a QROPS functions correctly.
+The QROPS rules set by HMRC are designed to complement and be consistent with UK rules.
 It is thus necessary that these rules are adhered to in order for the overseas pension scheme to be accepted by HMRC.
 The criteria outlined by HMRC for an overseas scheme to qualify as a QROPS include:

 - The pension scheme must be established outside of the UK